RockhurstHS/STEAM-Blog/_posts/2019-08-01-EntrepreneurialMindset.md

 An interesting growth area came out of the classes these past semesters.
 It seems like students still see a disconnect between being entrepreneurial and being prepared for college.
 A number of Rockhurst High School alumni entrepreneurs speak of entrepreneurial endeavors while in college.
 Moreover, many of them will claim that their entrepreneurial mindset helped them be more successful in college.
 The 2019-2020 school year will focus on the connection between being entrepreneurial and college ready.

-<div class="google-slides-container"><iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vS4u0-QbrOAy0TtJRIXtmQ9Buee2UYn8kOJ6FjXGZGqhCiCSRrhtMaoeaBIea4OzMM7OPlORjvYVQ0X/pubchart?oid=592559609&amp;format=interactive" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe></div>
+<div class="google-slides-container"><iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vS4u0-QbrOAy0TtJRIXtmQ9Buee2UYn8kOJ6FjXGZGqhCiCSRrhtMaoeaBIea4OzMM7OPlORjvYVQ0X/pubchart?oid=592559609&amp;format=interactive"></iframe></div>

 Beyond this simply measuring tool, every student writes a final paper reflecting on how their definition of an entrepreneurial mindset evolved over the course of the semester.
 Below are a few of notable quotes from these papers.